dlwicksell/nodem/README.md

 interface.
 YottaDB has released a new, lower-level database access API in C, called the SimpleAPI, which provides faster access to the underlying database operations.
 This release now has experimental support for YottaDB's new SimpleAPI for the get, kill, order, and set APIs, if you are using YottaDB r1.20 or newer.
-By default, this support is turned off.
-In order to try the SimpleAPI versions of these four APIs, you will need to run the try-simple-api script found in the root of the Nodem repository.
-If you'd like to revert back to the original, and more thoroughly tested, call-in versions of the get, kill, order, and set APIs, you will need to run the try-simple-api script with the -r option, e.g.
+In this pre-release version, the SimpleAPI support is turned on.
+If you'd like to revert back to the original, and more thoroughly tested, call-in versions of the get, kill, order, and set APIs, you will need to run the try-simple-api script located in the root of the Nodem repository with the -r option.
+If you'd like to turn the SimpleAPI support back on again, run the try-simple-api script with no options, e.g.

     $ cd ~/nodem
-    $ ./try-simple-api
+    $ ./try-simple-api -r
     or
-    $ ./try-simple-api -r
+    $ ./try-simple-api

 ## Installation ##